 If you’re tofu-curious but haven’t yet taken the leap to try it, you may have a lot of questions.
 For example, what does tofu taste like?
 In fact, you may even feel a little intimidated by the idea of trying to cook with it.
 Today’s post will answer a lot of your tofu questions and get you cooking with tofu like a pro!

 Some people look at tofu as international cuisine or health nut food.
-However, there are several advantages for adding tofu to your diet.
-It’s a a high-protein, plant-based ingredient that you can use to substitute for meat products in your day-to-day diet.
+However, there are several advantages to adding tofu to your diet.
+It’s a high-protein, plant-based ingredient that you can use to substitute for meat products in your day-to-day diet.

 What does tofu taste like?

 I can sing the praises of tofu all I want, but in the end, I know you have one basic question: does tofu taste good.
 Well, interestingly enough, tofu straight out of the container has a bland, mild flavor.
 That doesn’t sound enticing, of course, but it is a good thing because it allows you to add the flavors you want.

 Because tofu is very absorbent, the finished tofu tastes like the flavors it was cooked with.
 So, add a flavorful, garlicky marinade to tofu, and it will take on the garlicky marinade flavor.